Do I have to vote?

 Apparent failure to vote notice example

-A sample of page 1 of a State General Election Apparent Failure to Vote letter
+Sample of a State Government Election Apparent Failure to Vote Notice